maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 TODO Full example

 # The SET Object Class

-rfc2622#section-5.1 defines SET objects and these can be as-set, route-set, rtr-set, filter-set and peering-set classes.
+RFC2280#section-5.1 defines SET objects.
 This section aims to represent SET classes in RDAP representation.
+Support for peering-set, rtr-set and filter-set is optional and may be provided at the discretion of the implementation.

 ## Route Set Object Class

-‘irr0_routeSet’ The routeSet object class is an RDAP representation of the route-set object in RPSL.
+It is the RDAP representation of the RPSL route-set class defined in rfc2280#section-5.1

 Syntax: irr0_routeSet/< name of the route set >